sbarguil/Testing-framework/README.md

 # Testing-framework
-RPC automator and scripts used for SBI Testing
+1. RPC automator and scripts used for SBI Testing
+2. Automate Clean YAML
+3. Yang Compare